Listen to an audio file of this tool.

 - has a greater stake in anything they’ve thought through and designed themselves, and with that sense of ownership, comes a greater responsibility for implementing new strategies; and

 - Be curious about your child’s feelings.
-You might start by asking:
+You might start by asking questions like:

 - “When do you feel angry?”